spathiyal/made-to-invent/README.md

 Links: New User, Forgot username/password

-Once logged in the first-time inventor can see a dashboard.
+Once logged in, the first-time inventor can see a dashboard.